 *My peppers were from the garden, a plant given to me by a friend; I don't know the variety.
 We call them Jeannie peppers.
 They're pretty mild; I put seeds and all in the pot.
 Hotter peppers?
 Remove the seeds and use fewer or go for broke.
 Your call.

 Hot tip: Double the amount of chicken, holding the extra out once it's shredded.
 Voila!
 Chicken for lunches.

 *If you use canned beans, look for the Eden Organic brand.
 Their cans are BPA free.

 More family meal ideas from an expert

-My white chicken chili recipe has become a go-to around here.
+My easy white bean chicken chili recipe has become a go-to around here.
 But this dinner scramble is not something I deal with alone.
 We’re all busy, but none so much as new parents.